-Considerations when deciding between Ripple and Stellar
+Considerations when deciding between XRP and Stellar Lumens

-How Ripple works
+How XRP (XRP) works

-How Stellar works
+How Stellar Lumens (XLM) works

 Stellar lets individuals trade money directly with each other, using Lumens (XLM) as a medium and “anchors” to handle the fiat currency aspects.

 Case study: What's the difference between transferring fiat currency, XRP and XLM?

 Let’s say Jim wants to send money from an Australian bank account to a German bank account, converting it to euros along the way.
 He wants to do it at the best rates possible.

 Compare how Jim's process would differ based on which currency he transfers: